lsoft/DpdtInject/README.md

 ## Scope

-Bind clause with no defined scope raises a question: an author did forgot set a scope or wanted a default scope?
+Bind clause with no defined scope raises a question: an author forgot set a scope or wanted a default scope?
 We make a decision not to have a default scope and force a user to define a scope.

 ### Singleton